-Whether court is the best place to solve the disagreement depends on the particular circumstances.
-Solving problems 'out of court' is cheaper, less stressful and less time-consuming.
-However, sometimes it is necessary to go to court when an agreement cannot be reached about care arrangements.
+- Whether court is the best place to solve the disagreement depends on the particular circumstances. - Solving problems 'out of court' is cheaper, less stressful and less time-consuming. - However, sometimes it is necessary to go to court when an agreement cannot be reached about care arrangements.

-Parenting through Separation (PTS) and Family Dispute Resolution (FDR)
+Parenting Through Separation (PTS) and Family Dispute Resolution (FDR)

-- Before you go to the Family Court you usually have to go through PTS programme and FDR unless there are emergency issues (for example, someone wanting to take the child out of NZ) or safety issues (for example, domestic violence concerns). - PTS: Free four-hour course teaching tools for reaching agreement about care of children during separation - FDR: A trained mediator will help to sort things out, with the aim of completing a parenting agreement that you are both happy with
+• Before you go to the Family Court you usually have to go through PTS programme and FDR:

+- PTS: Free four-hour course which teaches parents about dealing with separation, the effects of separation on children and reaching agreement on care of children after separation - FDR: A trained mediator will help to sort things out, with the aim of completing a parenting agreement that you are both happy with - These programmes can usually only be avoided if there are emergency issues (for example, someone wanting to take the child out of NZ) or safety issues (for example, domestic violence concerns).